HonuLife/rails-vue/README.md

 # README

-A starter for working with Rails 7, using Vite as the frontend build tool.
+A starter for working with Rails 7 + Vue 3, using Vite as the frontend build tool.

 ## Features